Yienschwen/libycase/README.md

-# libycase
+#libycpp
-library by yienschwen of naive c-plus-plus data structure implementation
+Naïve implementation of some typical data structures and algorithms in c++.